WifiNomads/Nomads/WiFi_Airtime_Calculator_Documentation.md

 ---

-## What is WiFi Airtime?
+## What is Wi-Fi Airtime?

-WiFi airtime is the total time a wireless transmission occupies the radio medium.
-This includes not just the data itself, but also all the protocol overhead like headers, acknowledgments, and timing gaps required by the IEEE 802.11 standards.
+When a device wants to transmit a frame, it's important to estimate the total time required for the transmission.
+This includes not only the actual data but also all protocol overhead—such as headers, acknowledgments, and mandatory timing intervals—defined by the IEEE 802.11 standards

-### Why Airtime Matters
-- **Network Capacity**: Determines how many devices can share the spectrum
-- **Performance Optimization**: Helps identify bottlenecks and inefficiencies
-- **Quality of Service**: Affects latency and throughput for different applications
-- **Network Planning**: Essential for proper WiFi deployment design

 ### What's Included in Airtime
-Every WiFi transmission includes these components:
+Every Wi-Fi transmission includes these components:
 - **Channel Access**: Time spent waiting to transmit (DIFS/AIFS + Backoff)
 - **Protection Frames**: Optional RTS/CTS handshake
 - **Data Transmission**: Preamble + actual data payload